Skip to content

 • Other Recon Roles - In some cases the Recon Team may get expanded and additional team members will be added to perform other roles.

 • Reconnaissance - The Recon Team usually is operating ahead of the other ground teams.
-Gathering as much intel about enemy position and movements as possible prior to the arrival of the main ground force.
+Gathering as much intel about enemy positions and movements as possible prior to the arrival of the main ground force.
 Infiltrating behind enemy lines.
 They are the eyes and ears of the ground command based on which decisions are made.

 • Direct Target Elimination - Directly engaging high-value targets.
-Including high threats for other units e.g. AA-Launchers prior to arrival of Aviation Elements.
+Including high threats for other units e.g. AA-Launchers prior to the arrival of Aviation Elements.

 • Stealth - Stealth is key.
 The Recon Team should operate without getting detected.
 Avoiding enemy contacts in order to proceed further behind enemy lines.
 This may require even total silence of the team members.